US STOCKS-Wall Street extends rally on U.S.-China trade optimism

 By April Joyner

-NEW YORK, Jan 18 (Reuters) - U.S. stocks rallied on Friday, helping Wall Street’s major indexes advance for the fourth consecutive week, as increased hopes the United States and China would resolve their trade dispute lifted shares across sectors.
+NEW YORK, Jan 18 (Reuters) - U.S. stocks rose on Friday as increased hopes that the United States and China would resolve their trade dispute lifted shares across sectors.

 The news followed a report on Thursday that U.S. Treasury Secretary Steven Mnuchin was considering lifting some or all tariffs imposed on Chinese imports.
 A Treasury spokesman denied Mnuchin had made any such recommendation.